platformsh/platformsh-docs/src/languages/php.md

 ## PHP Worker sizing hints

 Platform.sh uses a heuristic to automatically set the number of workers of a PHP runtime based on the memory available in the container.
 This heuristic is based on assumptions about the memory necessary on average to process a request.
-You can tweak those assumptions if your application will typically use considerably more or less memory.
-In most cases, however, you should not need to change them.
+You can tweak those assumptions if your application will typically use considerably more memory.
+In most cases, however, you should not need to change them unless your application container is swapping a lot.

 ### The heuristic